Springfield Central railway station

-Springfield Central Railway Station is the terminus station of the Springfield Line in Queensland, Australia.
-It serves Springfield Central (the central suburb of Greater Springfield) and other nearby suburbs in the City of Ipswich.
-Brisbane-bound services depart half-hourly during off-peak times, with most travelling to Kippa-Ring.
-The station was opened in December 2013 after the line was extended from Richlands.
+Springfield Central is a railway station operated by Queensland Rail on the Springfield line.
+It opened in 2013 and serves the Brisbane suburb of Springfield Central.
+It is an elevated level station, featuring one island platform with two faces.

 History

 Springfield Central Station was part of the Queensland Government's Darra to Springfield Transport Corridor project, aimed at providing effective public transport infrastructure for the fast-growing western region between Brisbane and Ipswich.
 Works began on the extension to Springfield Central after Richlands Station was completed in early 2011.
 Initially, Springfield Central station was planned to be named Springfield, with the current Springfield station to be named Springfield Lakes.
 A public open day was held on 1 December 2013 following the completion of the line, with scheduled services commencing at 5:39 am the next morning, on Monday.